In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 All right.

-And are you gonna put that forth on your priority list, or are you gonna go out there and go talk to the savings and loan about your house?
+Are you going to go out there and go talk to the savings and loan about your house?

 Well, Rush, not to be too explicit, but I just, you know, I'm nursing, so I just pop it on the boob.